ligandro/Exploratory-Data-Analysis-Projects/README.md

 # Projects
 # Collection of my data analysis projects

-### PR1 - Arsenal Top 4 Requirements
-### PR2- Personal Gmail Data Traffic Visualization
-### PR3 - Titanic data exploratory analysis and data visualization
-### PR5- Nobel Prize Dataset Visualization
-### PR7- Terrorism Dataset Visualization

-Collection of my data analytics mini projects Python,Matplotlib,Seaborn and Plotly are used in these projects
+### Python,Matplotlib,Seaborn and Plotly are used in these projects

 ## Contents